South Allison Hill, Harrisburg, Pennsylvania

-South Allison Hill is a neighborhood within the Allison Hill section of Harrisburg, Pennsylvania.
+South Allison Hill is a neighborhood of the Allison Hill section of Harrisburg, Pennsylvania.
 It is bordered by Cameron Street to the west, South 18th Street to the east, Market Street to the north, and Paxton Street to the south.
 South Allison Hill is home to over 6,000 residents, about 2,700 building parcels as well as dozens of nonprofit organizations, faith-based institutions, and a large number of local businesses reflecting the diverse population.
 Considered by Harrisburg Magazine a "haven for multicultural provisions," South Allison Hill's grocery stores each have a uniqueness "that confirms the ethnic diversity for which South Allison Hill is known."

 History

 Allison Hill was built sitting on top of a bluff overlooking downtown Harrisburg with views of the Pennsylvania State Capitol.
 What began as a vast country-side soon became the booming industrial heart of the city in the late 19th century.
 The factory buildings and row homes built for workers display an impressive mixture of Victorian architecture making it home to the largest national historic district in Harrisburg.
 Deindustrialization began in the 1970's and affected the community with disinvestment that peaked in 1992.
 Since then, the City's government has enacted multiple community action plans and the community has seen a resurgence in housing and population.
-However, it remains the most crime ridden neighborhood within Harrisburg and with the most residents living below the poverty level.
+However, it has a higher crime rate than most neighborhoods within Harrisburg and has a significant number of residents living below the poverty level.
 The Harrisburg Bureau of Police operates a Police Substation in South Allison Hill to build community relations, deter crime, and reduce response times for calls.
 Multiple community groups and nonprofits are currently in a renaissance period with residents to facilitate better education, physical environment, safety, and recreation.
 In the past decade, improvements have made a measurable difference and residents report a strong sense of community and identity.